KhachDavid/gesture-control-go1/README.md

 – Firmware updates on the glasses and adjustments in the communication protocols (moving between HTTP and Bluetooth) have progressively optimized the closed-loop control interface.

-**Project Timeline and Tasks Overview**: A detailed journal of tasks and milestones is maintained, with key completions and upcoming challenges, such as:
+## Project Timeline and Tasks Overview

+A detailed journal of tasks and milestones is maintained, with key completions and upcoming challenges, such as:

 • Setting Up the Glasses